-Halls Creek in Western Australia (WA) sits on the northern edge of the Great Sandy Desert, 289 kilometres east of Fitzroy Crossing.
-The site of Western Australia’s first gold discovery in 1885, Halls Creek became prospecting grounds to more than 15,000 people from all over the world.
+Halls Creek sits on the northern edge of the Great Sandy Desert, 289 kilometres east of Fitzroy Crossing.
+The site of Western Australia’s first gold discovery in 1885, for a brief period Halls Creek became prospecting grounds to more than 15,000 people from all over the world.

 For detailed information on Halls Creek and its attractions including maps view the Halls Creek Travel and Tourism Guide.
 The guide provides further detail on the Duncan Road, Tanami Track and also rest areas along the Great Northern Highway.
 It also includes Bungle Bungle walks.

 For more information about tours from Halls Creek, local attractions and road conditions, contact the Halls Creek Visitor Centre or click on Halls Creek Accommodation and Tours.
 Our thanks to Shire of Halls Creek for providing images for this web page.

 The Canning Stock Route is a 2000km long cattle-droving route extending from Halls Creek all the way south west to Wiluna.